raza6/MaiteInThePocket/README.md

 The project is split in two parts: **server** and **app**.

-Both project have to be installed using `npm install` in both folders `src/server` and `src/app`.
+Install both projects using `npm install` in both folders `src/server` and `src/app`.

-Additionnaly a **MongoDB** server need to be available with a collection named `Recipes`.
-The script `src/docker/mongo-init.js` have to be executed on that MongoDB server to create indexes on the collection.
+Additionnaly a **MongoDB** server needs to be available with a collection named `Recipes`.
+Then execute the script `src/docker/mongo-init.js` on that MongoDB server to create indexes on the collection.

 ## Usage

 To use the app locally:

-In `src/server`, copy `.env.template` as `.env` and complete the mongo connection informantion.
+In `src/server`, copy `.env.template` as `.env` and complete the mongo connection information.
 Launch the server using `npm run start` in the directory.
 You can check that the server is launched by requesting the `/mp/test` endpoint.

 Launch the app using `npm run start` in the `src/app` directory.
 Make sure the API_URL constant is correct (`src/app/services/mainServices.ts`).
 The app should automatically open in your browser of choice.